Skip to content

 Complete the following steps:

-1. Open the AWSSupport-StartEC2RescueWorkflow runbook on the Systems Manager console.
+1. Open the AWSSupport-StartEC2RescueWorkflow runbook in the Systems Manager console.

 2. Under Execute automation runbook, choose Rate control.

-3. In the Targets section, choose InstanceId for Parameter, and then choose Parameter Values for Targets.
+3. In the Targets section, for Parameter, choose InstanceId.
+For Targets, choose Parameter Values.

 4. For Input parameters, select the instances that you want to restore.

-5. For Rate Control, choose your concurrency option for the number of resources that are allowed to simultaneously run the automation.
+5. For Rate Control, choose your concurrency option for the number of resources that can simultaneously run the automation.
 For more information, see Control automations at scale.

 6. Choose Execute.